justincoon/ooverlap/docs/fspec/fspec.md

 ###Profile: Personal View - Settings Page
 ![Personal Profile:Settings] (https://github.com/umass-cs-326/team-undefined/blob/master/docs/fspec/images/user_settings.png)
 All the settings the user could ever want - right there at a click of the mouse!

+Edit: We have taken out some of these settings, such as...
+- Social Network Connections
+- Calendar Prefernces
+- Occupation
+- Location

 ###Profile: External View
 ![Personal Profile:External View] (https://github.com/umass-cs-326/team-undefined/blob/master/docs/fspec/images/public_Profile.png)